bassjobsen/jbst/README.md

 Installation
 ------------

 [Download the latest version as .zip file](https://github.com/bassjobsen/jamedo-bootstrap-start-theme/archive/master.zip).
 Upload the .zip file to your Wordpress theme directory (wp-content/themes) or use Install theme function in your dashboard.
 Activate the theme in your dashboard ( Appearence > themes ).
-Make sure your wp-content/uploads directory is writable before activating!

 Customization and LESS
 ----------------------